bjerrep/obsoleta/README.md

 Assuming the local workspace contains the package json files as above then a --check will find no problems:

-	./obsoleta.py --path test/test_simple --package a --check
+	./obsoleta.py --conf mini.conf --root test/A2_test_simple --package a --check
-	checking package "a": success
+	checking package "a:*:anytrack:anyarch:unknown": success

 The tree view will also show errors if there are any (which there isn't):

-	/obsoleta.py --path test/test_simple  --package a --tree
+	./obsoleta.py --conf mini.conf --root test/A2_test_simple --package a --tree
-	a:anytrack:anyarch:0.1.2
-	  b:anytrack:anyarch:0.1.2
-	    c:anytrack:anyarch:0.1.2

-That was expected.
+        a:0.1.2:anytrack:anyarch:unknown
+          b:0.1.2:anytrack:anyarch:unknown
+            c:0.1.2:anytrack:anyarch:unknown

+The configuration file 'mini.conf' used for the examples are:

+          "depth" : 4,
+          "using_arch": "on",
+          "using_track": "on",
+          "using_buildtype": "on",
+          "allow_duplicates": "no"

 Now someone makes a change in **c**, refreshes the json files with new version numbers and checks in **a**, **b** and **c**.
+(In the following examples the package files in test/A2_test_simple are modified manually)

 A colleague checks out **a** to get the latest and greatest.
 The json files will now contain